nicois/parallel/README.md

 By default, `~/.cache/parallel` is used to store the STDOUT/STDERR of each job, along with whether it succeeded.
 An alternative location can be provided using `--cache-location`.

+#### S3 caching

+It is possible to use a S3 bucket to cache the results: `--cache-location s3://my-bucket/my-prefix`

+As long as you have valid AWS environment variables/credentials, this should "just work".
+You may also need to ensure that the `AWS_REGION` environment variable is set correctly.
+Note that metadata (filename, last-modified time) for all assets in the S3 bucket under the nominated prefix will be read each time the application is run.
+For more than a few thousand records, this may take a few seconds.
+If an error is detected while writing to the S3 bucket, this will stop subsequent jobs from running.
+The most likely cause is your AWS credentials have expired.